Managing Director & Partner

 Although realizing the proven technology path will be hard, traveling the last mile to 2°C emission levels will be tougher still.
 To reach its 2°C GHG reduction target of 93% by 2050, Germany, for example, would need to eliminate entirely the emissions from all but two of its economic sectors (process industry and agriculture).
 It would be forced to employ persistently unpopular CCS to remove process emissions from steel, cement, and ammonia production.
 It would need to import about 340 terawatt hours (TWh) of expensive renewable synthetic fuels for emission-free flexible power backup, high-temperature industrial heat, and air traffic and shipping, and replace all fossil fuels in road freight transport and passenger cars.
 Finally, unless meat and cheese consumption patterns change, it would even need to reduce natural emissions from its cattle population, potentially by using methane-suppressing food additives (“methane pills”).
 (Agriculture would still remain Germany’s largest emitter, by a wide margin.)

 A challenging problem for all countries is that costs rise in nonlinear fashion as measures become more far-reaching.
 To close the final quarter of their gaps to a 2°C path, the seven countries we analyzed would collectively need to step up investments by another 60% (to $45 trillion in total through 2050).
-Globally, this translates into a $75 trillion challenge, or 2% to 6% of countries’ annual GDPs.7 Notes: 7 This estimate includes the cost of synthetic fuels to replace international bunkers.
+Globally, this translates into a $75 trillion challenge, or 2% to 6% of countries’ annual GDPs.

 The additional investment burden would vary among countries.
 Most would need to spend less than an additional 1% of their GDP, but South Africa (at 1.6% more) and Russia (3.9% more) would be hit particularly hard.